alephpt/AI-Research/python/expirimental_learning/ForRealLife/README.md

    - Learn to Reproduce
    - Reward Agents based on 'Happiness', second to 'Survival'
        - Reward = Lifespan + Happiness
+   - Can we multi-sample async training buffers for 'higher resolution' ?

 #### Generations of Agents
 - Genetic Algorithm for Population Evolution
    -  Fill half of the population, with half of the furthest generation

 ## TODOs
+ -[ ] Write paper on the concept of genetic reinforcement -[ ] Define Policies
  -[X] Add an 'Impulse Factor' to the Agent
  -[ ] Be able to 'hone' target
  -[ ] Be able to acheive interaction with a cell